Semantic-Based Few-Shot Learning by Interactive Psychometric Testing: Introduction

-Our contributions could be summarized as follows: \begin{itemize} \item[*] we defined a new problem setting, the semantic-based few-shot learning.
-It aims to identify the correct assignment to query image by higher-level concepts when there is no class matching between query and support images. \item[*] we analyzed the limitations of label-based supervision regarding SFSL and proposed a psychometric learning based framework to solve the problem. \end{itemize}
+Our contributions could be summarized as follows. \begin{itemize} \item[*] We define a new problem setting, the semantic-based few-shot learning.
+It aims to identify the correct assignment to query image by higher-level concepts when there is no class matching between query and support images. \item[*] We analyze the limitations of label-based supervision under the semantic-based few-shot learning setting and propose a psychometric learning based approach to tackle this problem. \item[*] We evaluate our method by comparing it with a typical few-shot baseline (prototype network~\cite{snell2017prototypical}) on CIFAR-100 dataset~\cite{krizhevsky2009learning}.
+The results demonstrate that our method could significantly outperform this baseline in semantic-based few-shot learning even using fewer annotations from base data.